-The following Crypto Trading Guide is focusing on all the elements and basic concepts of Cryptocurrency trading and will teach you how to trade with Cryptocurrency from A to Z, whether you are a beginner or an experienced trader.
-This trading guide is featuring the Plus500 trading platforms, and uses it to demonstrate the basic terms and actions relevant to Crypto trading, but is relevant as well for all other brokers’ trading platforms and websites.
+The following Crypto Trading Guide is focusing on all the elements and basic concepts of Cryptocurrency trading and will teach you how to trade with Cryptocurrency from A to Z, The Plus500 platform is suitable for experienced traders only.
+Though Plus500 is a very user-friendly platform, CFDs are “complex financial products,” thus the platform is not suitable for beginners/ un-experienced traders.
+Also, please don’t imply that one can learn to trade with the Plus500 platform, but only regarding our free, unlimited demo, demonstrates the basic terms and actions relevant to Crypto trading, but is relevant as well for all other brokers’ trading platforms and websites.

 The trading platform provides an interactive graph where digital currency traders can track the performance of each instrument over time.
 The time intervals include Tick, 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, 1 day, or 1 week.
 The Tick option displays in-depth analysis of price movements of these digital currency options over a short period of time.
 A purple ‘Sell Rate’ line is always indicated across each specific timeline, to display the average sell rate for the digital currencies.
 This is displayed in the graphic below: